tpickering223/SemaphoreUtilization/README.md

 To generate RaceCondtions:
--Switch to the "raceCondition" branch on this github page -Download the RaceCondition.java (and README.md if you wish) -Run the same terminal commands listed above.
+-Switch to the "raceCondition" branch on this github page \n -Download the RaceCondition.java (and README.md if you wish) -Run the same terminal commands listed above.
 -The program will encounter a race condition randomly (but essentially guaranteed) and stop when it does.